-Just because your private disability insurance benefits were denied, doesn’t necessarily mean your long-term disability claim isn’t valid.
+Just because your private disability insurance benefits were denied, doesn’t necessarily mean your Long Term Disability claim isn’t valid.
 Disability benefits can be denied for several reasons that can be avoided.
-The long-term disability attorneys at Fields Law Firm can help you take the steps necessary to get the benefits you need.
+The Long Term Disability attorneys at Fields Disability can help you take the steps necessary to get the benefits you need.

-If you’ve been denied your long-term disability benefits, it’s important to get the legal advice you need to ensure your appeal is accepted.
-Our long-term disability lawyers know what it takes.
+If you’ve been denied your Long Term Disability benefits, it’s important to get the legal advice you need to ensure your Long Term Disability appeal is accepted.
+Our Long Term Disability lawyers know what it takes.
 We’re here to answer your questions and help you understand your legal options.

 - Inadequate Medical Support